Skip to main content

 -Djava.rmi.server.hostname=<tomcat-host>" # Your Tomcat host IP or hostname

-Setting rmi.port to the same value as port prevents RMI from using a random second port, which simplifies firewall and Docker networking.
+Setting rmi.port equal to port keeps RMI from opening a random second port, which simplifies firewall and Docker networking.

-For Docker deployments, pass CATALINA_OPTS as an environment variable and set hostname on the container:
+For Docker, pass CATALINA_OPTS as an environment variable and set the container hostname so RMI hands back a reachable address:

 docker-compose.yaml (Tomcat service)